gdask/n_grams_detection/unit_tests/README.md

 In unit test, i check functions that return something, if a function is void, i may can check unnormal exit value.
 Exit(-1) => return value is 255 not -1.

+In unit test we are trying to test some cases of addition/delete/search.